 The figures used in this summary are taken from the Fire Authority's management accounts and will be different in some areas to the numbers in the Statement of Accounts.
-The Fire Authority's total net expenditure was £30.224m.
-This is made up of £34.034m (expenditure) less £3.810m (other income).
+The Fire Authority's total net expenditure was £32.387m.
+This is made up of £37.191m (expenditure) less £4.804m (other income).
+This equates to a cost of £37.84 per head of population (based on the latest population figure from the office of National Statistics).

 The following charts show where the monies we received came from and how we spent it.